Robomarti/Tiralabra/README.md

 # Set up guide:

+Please use a release version on your reviews and issues.

 You can have virtualenv installed by using pip install virtualenv.
 This might make easier to remove unnecessary dependencies after testing my application.